SM Entertainment: 2009 MAMA Awards boycott

 On November 21, 2009, SM boycotted the Mnet Asian Music Awards event, claiming reservations regarding the standard of fairness and the criteria used in Mnet's selections for award recipients.
 The company specifically mentioned Girls' Generation, who had topped Korean music charts for nine consecutive weeks and had won numerous awards for their single "Gee", but had never won on Mnet's weekly M Countdown show, and had only appeared on their charts a month after the album release.
 SM also cited the fact that voters had to pay a fee, saying that they "did not want to see fans suffer any damage from the poll, which has commercial intentions."

 Fair Trade Commission scrutiny

+Artist contracts

 In 2010, the Korea Fair Trade Commission (KFTC) undertook an investigation into SM's policies, especially regarding artists' contract terms, and concluded that they were unfair.
 Artist contracts were subsequently reduced by a length of three years, and there was a reduction in the penalties for breach-of-contract violations.
 All the artists signed under SM at the time re-contracted with the agency under the new terms.

+Price rig

 SM was also one of fifteen companies sued and fined by the KFTC for price rigging in 2011.

 In 2012, SM was accused of colluding with music distributors, but was cleared of the charge.
 On August 16, the Seoul High Court revealed their verdict on the issue: "The KFTC has canceled all corrective orders against SM, and the lawsuit costs will be paid by the defendant."

+Unfair sales practices

+In July 2023, the Korea Fair Trade Commission launched an investigation into several entertainment agencies, including SM Entertainment, over suspicions of engaging in unfair photocard sale practices.
+The case involved entertainment agencies creating multiple different merchandise items and inserting photocards of their idols to influence buyers' purchasing decisions.
+Additionally, these agencies manipulated production supplies, encouraging fans to purchase large quantities of merchandise.